danthedeckie/onlyonce/README.rst

 ------
 Notes:
 ------

+You can 'kill' the task, and onlyonce will clean up the lock dir for you.
+If you 'kill -9' the script, however, python freaks out and quits before the script can do anything.
+Sorry!

 This system is NOT designed to replace large daemonising clever init/systemd whatever stuff.
 It was written simply to let us run rsync & other processess around the campus without